 You will automatically join on the date your employment begins if you are eligible, unless your contract of employment is for less than three months.

-If your contract is for less than three months, you can elect to join by completing an opt-in form.
-If you don't elect to join, you may still become a member automatically if your employer:
+If your contract is for less than three months, you can elect to join by completing an opt in form.
+If you don't elect to join, you may automatically join.
+You will automatically join:

-- extends your contract so that it is for longer than three months, you will join the Scheme from the pay period after your contract is extended - must enrol you into the Scheme under the Government automatic enrolment provisions.
+- if your employer extends your contract so that it is for three months or more.
+You will join from the next pay period after your employer extends your contract. - if your employer must enrol you into the Scheme under the automatic enrolment provisions.
 Your employer must do so if you are an eligible jobholder, unless your employer decides to postpose the dater you join.
 An eligible jobholder is a worker who is age 22 or over, under State Pension Age who earns more than £10,000 a year.

-If you join the Scheme, you have the right to opt out.
-You can complete an opt out form once you have started your employment.
+If you join the Scheme, you can choose to leave by completing an opt out form.
+You can do this once you have started the employment.